Economies could shrink by mid-century due to scarce water - World Bank

 For example, a shift in allocation could lead to GDP growth of about 11 percent by 2050 in Central Asia, the bank said.

-The World Bank also advocated pricing water consumption, a proposal that has stirred controversy and is opposed by those who do not think water should not have any price tag.
+The World Bank also advocated pricing water consumption, a proposal opposed by some who see water as a human right.

 "If you're making money out of water, particularly if you're using a lot of water as a commercial user, then it's reasonable to suggest that you pay minimally enough to cover the cost of providing you with that water," Damania said.